You-Gao/Blog/_fun/2025-03-07-eternal-sunshine.md

 <br/>
 ---
-[^1]: rationalization dne introspection, you're in your head but you don't "see" yourself, classic mind-body dualism.
+[^1]: rationalization dne introspection, you're in your head but you don't "see" yourself. similar to sarte's bad faith.